The decision to undergo a knee replacement is a major step toward reclaiming an active lifestyle. It’s important you feel confident in your choice.

 Tap Online Resources

-A number of online databases provide a way to identify board certified knee replacement surgeons and check their credentials.
-The American Academy of Orthopedic Surgeons, the American Association of Hip and Knee Surgeons and the American Medical Association provide lists of qualified surgeons:
+A number of online databases provide a way to identify board-certified knee replacement surgeons and to check their credentials.
+The following medical associations provide lists of qualified surgeons:

 Evaluate the Surgeon’s Credentials

 Spend some time reviewing the surgeon’s background, including:

 Find out if the surgeon is board-certified and by what association.
 The three most common associations are those listed above.
 You can learn more about certification requirements by visiting each association’s site.

 Check on the Surgeon’s Experience Levels

 It’s wise to ask a surgeon how many procedures they perform annually.
 Studies show that surgeons who conduct 12 or more total knee replacements (TKRs) per year are more likely to have a record of success.
 Likewise, hospitals that perform 25 or more TKRs annually have the best track records.
 The best surgeons often perform hundreds of procedures each year.

 Specialists in knee replacement gain valuable experience mainly by performing operations, but they can also expand their knowledge through continued education.
 This includes learning about: